jboss-developer/jboss-brms-quickstarts/README.md

 through the process of downloading and installing EAP.
 If you already have JBoss EAP installed, you can skip this section.

 1. Download EAP installer
+    * Option 1
         * Login to the Customer Portal at <https://access.redhat.com/jbossnetwork/restricted/listSoftware.html>.
         * Select `Enterprise Application Platform` from the product list.
         * Make sure the selected version is 6.4.
         * Find `Red Hat JBoss Enterprise Application Platform 6.4.0 Installer` in the file list and click `Download`.
         * This downloads the JBoss EAP 6.4 Installer to a directory of your choice.
+    * Option 2
         * Visit the JBoss EAP page at <https://www.jboss.org/products/eap.html>.
         * Select `Download JBoss EAP`, login or create an account, and agree to the download terms and conditions.
         * Click on `Installer` for version 6.4.0.GA.
         * This downloads the JBoss EAP 6.4 Installer to a directory of your choice.

 2. Run the installer with: `java -jar jboss-eap-6.4.0-installer.jar`.
 Click through the UI and install the EAP into directory of your choice.